 Financial assistance is available to current families and transfers to the Elementary and Adolescent levels.
 Financial assistance is also available to Primary level students beginning at age five.

 Every family receiving assistance is asked to pay some portion of the tuition; there are no awards for 100% of tuition.
 Financial assistance is not automatically renewed.
 Families who receive financial assistance must reapply each year.

 To be eligible for consideration for financial assistance, applicants must complete the on-line process through Financial Aid and School Tuition (FAST).
 Based on the financial information provided on the Parents’ Financial Statement (PFS) and other required forms and tax returns, FAST calculates and verifies the amount the family is able to contribute to tuition.
 Late or incomplete applications for financial assistance cannot be processed.

-Applications must be completed between October 1st through October 31st.
-Current families, you can find more detailed information on Arbor’s financial assistance program starting on page 38 of the Parent Handbook.
+Applications must be completed before November 10th.
+For current families, you can find more detailed information on Arbor’s financial assistance program starting on page 39 of the Parent Handbook.

 Arbor Montessori School admits students of any race, color, national or ethnic origin, religion, family structure, or sexual orientation to all the rights, privileges, programs, and activities of the school.
 It does not discriminate on the basis of race, color, national or ethnic origin, religion, family structure, or sexual orientation in the administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.